 - a can of soda.

-The Happy Cow is useful, online directory of vegetarian restaurants around the world with almost 2,000 listings in England, Scotland, Wales and Northern Ireland as well as London listings by postal code.
+The Happy Cow is a useful, online directory of vegetarian restaurants around the world with more than 4,800 listings in England, Scotland, Wales and Northern Ireland as well as London listings by postal code.
 Word of warning though.
 You will have a hard time finding a decent veggie meal in Northern Ireland where fewer restaurants are listed.
 Ah well, there are always chips.

 You don't need a fancy deli to put together a nice - and cheap - picnic.
 Enjoy local beauty spots while munching on bits and pieces collected at a local supermarket or Marks & Spencer.
 If the weather is miserable, make it a tailgate picnic.
 One good thing about the weather in the UK is that it is usually cool enough for well-cooked foods to last several hours - if not days - in a back-pack, bicycle pannier or the trunk of a car.
 Be sensible about this of course.